arsenerei/rc-files/README.md

 # Stow

-I'm following [stow-guide][this guide] to make installing my configuration files a cinch. `stow bspwm` will install the configuration files necessary for bspwm.
+I'm following [this guide][stow-guide] to make installing my configuration files a cinch. `stow bspwm` will install the configuration files necessary for bspwm.
 `stow -D bspwm` will uninstall them.